gregschwartz/zatanna/README.md

    * color (gray) Can be a named color or a hexcode.
    * width (8) Icons are essentially square, so width will also be height.
    * showLine (true) If true, draws a dashed line across the bar, at the height of the symbol.
 Helps make it easier to compare bar and symbol values.
+   * lineDashing ("8, 2") Pattern to draw dashed line.
+"8, 2" means 8 pixels of line, 2 pixels of space, repeated.
  * rightSymbol: Default options for the right symbols.
 Settings on individual datapoints will override the defaults. **Symbols are only shown if values are provided.**
    * shape (circle) Supported shapes are "triangle", "circle", "square", and "cross".
    * color (gray) Can be a named color or a hexcode.
    * width (8) Icons are essentially square, so width will also be height.
    * showLine (true) If true, draws a dashed line across the bar, at the height of the symbol.
 Helps make it easier to compare bar and symbol values.
+   * lineDashing ("4, 2") Pattern to draw dashed line.
+"4, 2" means 4 pixels of line, 2 pixels of space, repeated.